 - Joe Admin no longer has admin status.

-Now that your account is a superuser admin, you don’t need to allow the
+Now that your account is an admin, you don’t need to allow the

 emergency user access to the admin.
 On the command line shell, edit

 - It’s important that you change the emergency user’s password (and, ideally,

 the username too) from the values Alavateli ships with, because they are

 - Additionally, you can totally disable the emergency user.
 Under normal

 operation you don’t need it, because from now on you’ll be using the admin